minwoo1213/Jira_Slack_Auto/README.md

 pip install -r requirements_pkg.txt
 ```

-Make sure to have these packages installed in your ROS 2 environment before using `topic_checker`.
+Make sure to have these packages installed in your ROS 2 environment before using `jira_slack_Auto`.

 ## Installation